NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

    `<output wav file name>|<utterance>`
    ```
 To run
-   inference in mixed precision, use the `--amp-run` flag.
+   inference in mixed precision, use the `--amp` flag.
 The output audio will
    be stored in the path specified by the `-o` argument.
 Consult the `inference.py` to learn more options, such as setting the batch size.

 ## Advanced